 The 3 Most Common Mistakes of Catalytic Leaders

-My last post focused on the challenges shared by all Catalysts.
-In this post we are going to deep dive into the challenges of Catalysts who are trying to LEAD others.
+After spending time focusing on the challenges shared by all Catalysts.
+In this post we are going to deep dive into the challenges of Catalysts who are trying to LEAD others through the 3 most common mistakes of Catalytic leaders.

 When I met Anika she was in a state of paralysis because she had so many things happening at once.
 She was in negotiation to become a partner in her medical practice.
 She had previously run her own practice, but was eager to become part of an existing practice at this stage.
 She was trying to write a book summarizing research she had been conducting with her patients.
 She was looking at creating an app to better support her patients and others.
 And she was thinking about models of medicine and medical practices that she may be able to franchise.
 She was catalyzing change and everywhere she looked was opportunity.